WARNING: If you are reading this on GitHub, DON’T! Read the documentation at docs.plone.org so you have working references and proper formatting.

 Two libraries are especially inspiring:

-- If you look at the documentation for this library, or make a comparison between the urllib2 way and the requests way, you cannot but see a parallel between the way we have been and the way we should be writing code for Plone.
-At the least, we should have the option to write such clean code.
+If you look at the documentation for this library, or see the comparison between the urllib2 way and the requests way, you can see a parallel for Plone regarding the way we have been versus the way we should be writing code.
+At the very least, we should have the option of being able to write such clean code.

 If you doubt those last sentences: We had five different ways to get the portal root with different edge-cases.
 We had three different ways to move an object.
-With this in mind, it's obvious that even the most simple tasks can't be documented in Plone in a sane way.
+With this in mind, it’s obvious that even the simplest Plone tasks can’t be documented in a sane way.

 We do not intend to cover all possible use-cases, only the most common.
 We will cover the 20% of possible tasks on which we spend 80% of our time.
 If you need to do something that plone.api does not support, use the underlying APIs directly.
 We try to document sensible use cases even when we don’t provide APIs for them, though.

 API methods are grouped according to what they affect.
 For example: Portal, Content, Users, Environment and Groups.
 In general, importing and using an API looks something like this: